chrisparnin/EngineeringBasics/OnlineTools.md

 ## Practice: Set up a Task List and Trello Board

-In your Project0 repo.

 1. **Create a new issue** related to your progress on this workshop.
-To create the issue, you can borrow the checklist from the README.md and modify it to work for you.
 If you've checked off everything, then you should have mastered a great set of foundational skills preparing your for real software engineering work!

-2. **Create a personal Trello board** for this semester.
-What tasks should you be working on?
-Alternatively, you can play with a similiar tool: [GitHub project boards](https://help.github.com/articles/about-project-boards/).
+2. **Create a GitHub Project board**.
+You can use it to practice thinking about what tasks should you be working on.